Leave Management - (includes parental leave)

 - The following actions are required to ensure the work area is informed and the requirements of the Holiday's Act 2003 are met with regard to the recording of leave:

-- Staff members will be responsible for ensuring unplanned absences such as sick leave, bereavement leave; domestic leave, etc. are notified to their College or Service Administrator or Formal Leader as early as possible.
+- Staff members will be responsible for ensuring unplanned absences such as sick leave, bereavement leave; and domestic leave, are notified to their Leader as early as possible.

-- The staff member must enter immediately in ME@OP when they return to work to ensure correct recording of leave taken.
+- The staff member must enter the appropriate leave application in ME@OP as soon as possible when they return to work to ensure the correct recording of leave taken.

-- All paid leave (Annual, Discretionary, Long Service) must be used before an extended period of unpaid leave is commenced, and any annual leave accrued during the period of absence is to be used prior to the staff member’s return to work.
-LWOP will be part of the total period of absence.
+- All paid leave (Annual, Discretionary, Long Service) must be used before an extended period of unpaid leave commences, and any annual leave accrued during the period of absence is to be used prior to the staff member's return to work.

-- Any period of unpaid leave requires a written application to the staff member’s Formal Leader.
-The application will be accepted or declined depending on circumstances of the application.
-Once accepted, the following conditions will apply:
+- Any period of unpaid leave requires a written application to the staff member's Leader.
+The application will be accepted or declined depending on the circumstances of the application.

 - Periods of unpaid leave will not accrue Discretionary Leave.

-- If a staff member is summoned for Jury Service, they must provide a copy of summons to their Formal Leader
+- If a staff member is summoned for Jury Service, they must provide a copy of the summons to their Leader.

 - Staff are eligible for Parental Leave under the conditions of the Parental Leave and Employment Protection Act 1987 and Paid Parental Leave Amendment Act 2004.
-Information can be found on the Ministry of Business Innovation and Employment.
+Information can be found on the Ministry of Business Innovation and Employment website.

-- Parental Leave will not apply to casual staff, or staff on a fixed term contract of less than six (6)
+- Parental Leave will not apply to casual staff, or staff on a fixed-term contract of less than six (6) months.

 - Employment agreements for replacement staff members will include information regarding the notice period given if the staff member advises they are returning to work early.